hashicorp/consul/website/source/docs/agent/options.html.markdown

   default.
   <br>
   <br>
-  In addition to addresses in DNS responses, Consul will also translate node addresses in responses to the following HTTP endpoints when querying a remote datacenter:
+  Starting in Consul 0.7 and later, node addresses in responses to the following HTTP endpoints will prefer a node's configured <a href="#_advertise-wan">WAN address</a> when querying for a node in a remote datacenter:
   <br>
   * [`/v1/catalog/nodes`](/docs/agent/http/catalog.html#catalog_nodes)
   * [`/v1/catalog/node/<node>`](/docs/agent/http/catalog.html#catalog_node)